Have you delivered an Everything DiSC® program, watched learners gain new insights, and wanted ideas for extending this learning?

 - What’s something you want to try this week?
 How will you get feedback about how well you’re doing?

 Refer to page 10 and ask learners to again reflect on a recent conflict and how their knowledge of DiSC made it more productive.
 Refer to page 21 and ask learners how having a few days to integrate their learning has influenced how they’d fill out that page today.

 Destructive responses: Refer learners to page 11 of their report.
 Ask:

-- Have you engaged in any of these types of responses in the last week?
+- Have you engaged in any of these types of responses in the past week?

-- Have you successfully avoided or stepped away from any of these types of responses in the last week?
+- Have you successfully avoided or stepped away from any of these types of responses in the past week?

 - What thoughts have you been able to reframe lately?

 Directing and delegating: They can find these on Catalyst at Home > Management > Direct and delegate, or on pages 7–11 of their traditional report.
 Ask:

 - What challenges have you been facing recently regarding directing and delegating?